How to Attend Treatment When You Have a Job

 Additional Guidelines for FMLA Coverage:

 How do you go about using FMLA to take a leave of absence while you attend drug rehab?
 You can’t simply stop showing up.
-Your job is only protected if you take an official leave of absence to undergo treatment provided by a licensed and accredited healthcare provider (like Immersion Recovery Center).
+Your job is only protected if you take an official leave of absence to undergo treatment provided by a licensed and accredited healthcare provider (like The Immersion Program).
 However, some employers do have established policies that prohibit substance abuse of any kind.
 Because of this it is a good idea to review your employer’s FMLA policy in depth before making any major decisions.
 If you need help reviewing your company’s policy, reach out to us.
 We are happy to help.

 Is Drug Rehab Right for Me?